AI-Assisted Subsurface Intelligence & Sparse-Data Reconstruction

 While individual realizations help illustrate reconstruction behavior locally, offshore engineering workflows require validation across many geological scenarios.
 To evaluate robustness, the reconstruction metrics are aggregated across both training and validation realizations.
 The statistical distributions below demonstrate that reconstruction performance remains stable across unseen geological configurations while preserving engineering-consistent parameter behavior.

-Figure 7 – Distribution of reconstruction errors across training and validation realizations for IC, friction angle and relative density predictions.
+Figure 7 – Distribution of reconstruction errors across training and validation realizations for Ic, friction angle and relative density predictions.

-Relationship with morie_CPTsample
+Relationship with morie_sample

 The adaptive CPT investigation-planning layer is intentionally separated into the following sibling study case: